julianperrott/Blog/blog/content/post/LegacyAppContainer.md

 </pre>

 #### Backing the event log up
-The event log can also be backed up and extracted out of the container if necessary for viewing by the host event log viewer:
+The event log can also be backed up and extracted out of the container if necessary for viewing by the host UI event log viewer:
 <pre class="prettyprint">
 docker exec -i containerid powershell wevtutil epl Application C:\setup\AppLogBackup.evtx docker stop containerid